 My role

-Through life, we develop unconscious armour against painful feelings.
-This armour can be part of our belief system (I feel small so I will act big, I always feel unloved so I will try to get everyone to love me).
-This amour can reveal itself through the body, self-esteem or how we are in relationships.
-If only we could simply drop the armour by telling ourselves to do so but regrettably this attempt often ends up becoming self-criticism.
-This armour initially may have begun as a response to certain environmental factors.
-Life force is clever, you put a plant in a bottle and it will bend to fit the bottle.
-Humans do something similar: we adapt by building defences. when reality is experienced as too much, we contract or deny what's happening in order to cope.
-We create relational ways of responding that only serve to exacerbate our situation.
-When we're armoured, what we need is a place we can trust again or the space to release the built-up tension that resides in the muscles.
+Throughout life, we develop unconscious armour against painful feelings.
+This armour can be part of our core belief (I feel small, so I will act big, I always feel unloved, so I will get everyone to love me).
+This amour reveals itself through the body, self-esteem, or our behaviour in relationships.
+If only we could simply drop the armour by telling ourselves to do so, but regrettably, this attempt often ends up as self-criticism.
+This armour initially began as a response to certain environmental factors - life force is clever; you put a plant in a bottle, and it will bend to fit the bottle.
+Humans do something similar: we adapt by building defences.
+When reality becomes overwhelming, as a way of coping, we contract, disassociate, or deny what's happening.
+We create relational ways of responding that only serve to exacerbate the situation.
+When we're armoured, we need a place we can trust again, where we can be met in our wounding, and release the built-up tension that resides in our being, both mentally and physically.

 Gestalt

-Gestalt is a very powerful way of working.
+Gestalt is a powerful way of working therapeutically.
 Instead of talking about the issue, we go directly into it.
-The cushion becomes our partner, mother, brother, work colleague and we explore what we want to say and what they might say back.
+The cushion becomes our partner, mother, brother, work colleague, the shame we carry, the joie de vivre we have lost, and so on.
+Among other things, here we can explore what we want or need to say and what we assume might be said back.
+We're more able to navigate conversations we dread, and we can experience connections we hitherto didn't know existed.
 This way of working can also be used with parts of the self.
 The part that wants to do one thing can dialogue with the part that wants to do another.
-Working like this produces insights, helps us connect to buried emotions, lets us have a different outcome from an original wounding, and empowers through internalising new experiences.
-I have often heard people say they’re reluctant to work like this because it feels like acting and yet once they allow themselves to try, they’re amazed at how powerful it can be.
+Working like this produces insights, helps us connect with buried emotions, lets us have a different outcome from an original wounding, and empowers us through internalising new experiences.
+I have often heard people say they’re reluctant to work like this because it feels like acting, and yet once they allow themselves to try, they’re amazed at how powerful it can be.

 Our skin, our muscles, and the proximity we allow in relation to others all carry an energetic charge.
 One person may feel too close and another never close enough.
-You may be cuddly but terrified of sex.
+You may like to cuddle but are terrified of sexual intimacy or vice versa.
 As a child, you may have been inappropriately touched or not touched enough.
 Touch can feel like a minefield or a goldmine, depending on your experience.
-In the way I work, there are various forms of touch through which we can explore and this can also include the thought of touch without actual physical contact.
-One form of touch is in the form of working on deep tissue helping to soften built-up muscular armour, enabling the release of repressed feelings.
-This hands-on approach to working with the body is something we would discuss in the consultation.
-The touch may involve hands pushing against each other, a hand on the back, or a hug.
+In the way I work, there are various forms of touch that can be explored, and this can also include the thought of touch without actual physical contact.
+One form of touch is in the form of working on deep tissue, helping to soften built-up muscular armour, enabling the release of repressed feelings.
+This hands-on approach to working with the body is something that would be discussed in the consultation.
+Other forms of touch may include hands pushing against each other, a hand on the back, or a child part being held.
 Physical contact can be an invaluable way of connecting with unconscious material.
-In body-psychotherapy touch may be used precisely because of its ability to trigger the unconscious and if used, is employed sensitively, always with 100% consent and obligation is always discouraged with an understanding of clear boundaries being a healthy part of who we are.
-Touch in sessions is not a given and I see many clients where there is no touch at all.
+In body-psychotherapy, touch may be used precisely because of its ability to trigger the unconscious.
+However, it is always introduced with the utmost sensitivity and only with the client’s explicit, ongoing consent.
+There is never any sense of obligation—clear, healthy boundaries are recognised as essential to the therapeutic relationship and to personal growth.
+Touch in sessions is not a given, and I see many clients where there is no touch at all.

 Some of the issues I have worked with are: